 Great self-help book teaching how to use cognitive behavioral therapy techniques to combat especially depression but also anxiety.

 16) Codependent No More by Melody Beattie, 1992, Hazelden Press, paperback, $15.95

-This classic provides self help unearthing and changing behavior and emotional patterns learned in dysfunctional families especially those affected by alcohol or drug abuse.
+This classic original in a series provides self help unearthing and changing behavior and emotional patterns learned in dysfunctional families especially those affected by alcohol or drug abuse.

 17) Brain Lock by Jeffrey Schwartz, M.D., Regan Books, paperback, $12.50

 One of several books targeting Obsessive Compulsive Disorder (OCD) via cognitive behavioral therapy (CBT) techniques.

 18) The Worry Cure, Seven Steps by Robert Leahy PhD, 2005, Three Rivers Press, paperback, $10.29

 Good Cognitive Therapy based book targeting Anxiety written easy to understand and use.